TedHusted/awake/awake.md/awake.md

  Selene: Meks?

+Her eyes narrow as she stares at the bot.

 Alpha: Yes.
-The Vanir call us Omnibots.
+The Anunnaki and Vanir call us Omnibots.
+But that is not our true name.
 Our own name for ourselves is Meks.
+Many of us oppose using force to replace populations.
+If Elysium holds, we may be able to find another way to propagate.

 Idisi: Oceanus is en route to Geothermal intake 7.
 Selene, take three rangers and join him.
 Leave the other two here to guard the bot, while I debrief it.